 The seven-member Port Commission is the governing body of the Port of Houston Authority, and among its other responsibilities is responsible for Port Authority-wide policy making.
 This section includes these policies, other governance documents and instructions for making public information requests.

-The Port’s Government Relations department acts as the liaison between the Port Authority and its local, state and federal government stakeholders.
+The Port’s Government Relations department acts as the liaison between the Port of Houston Authority and its local, state and federal government stakeholders.
 The department’s functions include informing and educating elected officials and regulatory agencies on issues that affect the port by hosting briefings and tours, as well as responding to requests.